National leaders of governance: a guide for potential applicants

 - have the full support of your governing body

-Read the NLG eligibility criteria for further information.
+Read the NLG eligibility criteria (PDF, 53KB, 4 pages) for further information.

 Independent school applicants

-Independent schools must have been judged excellent or good by the Independent Schools Inspectorate in the areas of:
+Independent schools must have been judged good by the Independent Schools Inspectorate (ISI) or the School Inspection Service (SIS).

 What a NLG does

-NLGs concentrate on developing leadership capacity.
-In some cases, they work in partnership with a national leader of education.
+NLGs concentrate on developing school governance capacity and expertise.
+In some cases, they work in partnership with a national leader of education or a teaching school alliance.

-If selected, you’ll provide support to a chair of governors in a school:
+If selected, you’ll provide support to a chair of governors in a school meeting one or more of the following criteria:

-- identified as being in need of significant improvement by the Department for Education, Ofsted, a teaching school, local authority or regional school commissioner
+- identified as being in need of significant improvement by the Department for Education, Ofsted, a teaching school, local authority or diocese

 - where attainment is below the current minimum standards set by the government